Port of Dubuque Marina

-The Port of Dubuque Marina is a 100% transient marina, there are no permanent slip holders.
+The Port of Dubuque Marina is primarily a transient marina, with limited seasonal slip rentals available.
 The Port of Dubuque Marina's seventy-eight (78) slips include fifty-four (54) 30", twenty (2) 40", and four (4) 50".
 By utilizing the end ties, or T-heads of the docks, the Port of Dubuque Marina can accommodate a boat up to 100" in length.
 The docks are rented out to boaters by the day, with a maximum stay of ten consecutive days.
 The Port of Dubuque Marina also offers an hourly rate for boaters who would like to dock and stay for only a short time and enjoy some of the many nearby attractions.
 In addition to slip rentals the Port of Dubuque Marina offers fuel sales (unleaded and diesel), and pump out services to visiting boats.
 The amenities building houses private boater restrooms with shower and laundry facilities, public restrooms, and a Marina convenience store.